YashdalfTheGray/simple-load-tester/README.md

 # simple-load-tester

-A simple load tester written in Ruby and Dockerized.
+A simple load tester written in Ruby with Docker and AWS Fargate powers 🚀

 ## What is this?